-We target to work towards a more environmental friendly production processes and to achieve minimal discharge of hazardous substances, through continuous improvement of the supply chain.
-This means working closely with our vendor partners from design to finished products to reduce consumption and environmental impact as our effort to save both the environment and costs at the same time.
+We target to work towards a more environmental friendly production processes and to achieve minimal discharge of hazardous substances through continuous improvement of the supply chain.
+This means working closely with our vendor partners from design to finished products to reduce consumption and environmental impact as our effort to save both the environment and costs.